-To that end and in the spirit of our commitment to continuous improvement, BCI formed the Task Force on Forced Labour and Decent Work in April 2020 to review the current Better Cotton Standard System globally.
+To that end and in the spirit of our commitment to continuous improvement, Better Cotton formed the Task Force on Forced Labour and Decent Work in April 2020 to review the current Better Cotton Standard System globally.
 The aim of the Task Force was to highlight gaps and develop recommendations to improve the effectiveness of this system in identifying, preventing, mitigating and remediating forced labour risks.
 The group was comprised of 12 experts representing civil society, retailers and brands, and ethical supply chain consultancies.
-The Task Force worked virtually for six months to review current BCI systems, discuss key issues and gaps, and develop proposed recommendations.
+The Task Force worked virtually for six months to review current Better Cotton systems, discuss key issues and gaps, and develop proposed recommendations.
 The process included extensive consultations with a wider group of retailers and brands, field-level Implementing Partners and worker-focused organisations, among others.
 Their work culminated in a comprehensive report that outlines key findings and recommendations.

-”It has been a privilege for BCI to be able to work with a world-class group of independent experts,” commented Alan McClay, BCI CEO. ”Their knowledge and experience have enabled us to build a robust foundation on which we shall rebalance our activities with a stronger focus on decent work and forced labour.”
+”It has been a privilege for Better Cotton to be able to work with a world-class group of independent experts,” commented Alan McClay, BCI CEO. ”Their knowledge and experience have enabled us to build a robust foundation on which we shall rebalance our activities with a stronger focus on decent work and forced labour.”

 Please leave a few details below to download the report

 Please note that all data submitted via the download form will be kept confidential.
 It will not be shared or used for any communications purposes.